dfbr/pythonLessons/Lessons/exportScript.md

 ![Python prompt](../Images/PythonPrompt.png)

 To get out of the Python *interpreter* you need to issue the command `exit()`.

+## Install Python

+If you don't have Python installed on your laptop and would like to install it, there are some [instructions here](installPython.md)

 ## Now run the script